meeshkan/meeshkan-client/README.md

 Meeshkan agent is a daemonized process running in the background.
 Agent is responsible for scheduling _jobs_ (Python scripts) and interacting with them.
 Agent is responsible for, e.g.,
 1. sending job notifications so that you know how your jobs are doing, and
 2. listening to instructions from the server.
-If you executed the command to, for example, stop a job remotely, agent gets the instruction to stop the job from the server and stops the job.
+If you remotely executed the command to, for example, stop a job, agent gets the instruction to stop the job from the server and stops the job.

 Meeshkan agent is managed using the
 [command-line interface (CLI)](#command-line-interface).